Swati-Tanu/Jokes-App/README.md

 ### This is a Jokes App and is made using DOM mostly promises, async-await and fetch APIs.

 A simple app that displays different jokes everytime you click on "Next Joke".
 The jokes are fetched with the help of APIs.
-To get response promises as well as async-await used.
+To get response promises as well as async-await are used.

 ## Getting Started